-This old-money refuge was built as an upscale apartment hotel in the 1920s and it still delivers genteel sophistication and pampering service in an unbeatable location.
-Steps from Madison Avenue shopping and the Museum Mile, the Lowell is on a leafy residential block.
-The lobby is small, but guest rooms have all the civilized comforts of home including stocked bookshelves and luxe bathrooms.
-Thirty-three of the suites—all decorated in different themes—have working wood-burning fireplaces, and 14 have private terraces.
+Steps from Madison Avenue shopping and the Museum Mile, this old-money refuge on a leafy residential block was built as an upscale apartment hotel in the 1920s and still delivers genteel sophistication and pampering service in an unbeatable location.
+The lobby is small, but spacious guest rooms have all the civilized comforts of home including stocked bookshelves and luxe bathrooms.
+Thirty-three of the suites—all decorated in different themes—have working wood-burning fireplaces, and 13 have private terraces.
 The elegant Pembroke Room serves a hearty breakfast and fine afternoon tea.
 The in-room iPods and iPads (on request) and New York Times delivered to the room are nice touches.